 Prophet Muhammad was obviously one of the first women’s liberators who restored her inalienable rights back to her.
 He further beefed it up by advising women, that if her husband commands her to do immoral things against her will, she has the right to refuse and if unbearable, the right to divorce.
 Such was the empowerment of women.

-Today with the God given freedom, religious barriers are coming down.
-It may take two more generations for interfaith marriages to become a norm, but norm it will become.
-Men and women become friends, fall in love with each other and take their relationship to its ultimate; marriage.
+Today with God-given freedom, religious barriers are coming down.
+It may take two more generations for interfaith marriages to become a norm, but the norm it will become.
+Men and women become friends, fall in love with each other, and take their relationship to its ultimate; marriage.
 We cannot deny the fact that Muhammad (before he became prophet) was employed by Bibi Khadija.
 She just did not propose to marry him out of the blue; she knew him over a period of time and believed he will be the right partner.
 She did not send her parents to his parents either, it was one on one.

 God has created all species in pairs and has made one for the other, and when that union takes place, harmony is restored.
 God is about harmony, and marriage is a step to bring harmony between two people, and some even consider it to be a form of worship.

 Quran 30:21.
 “And among His wonders is this: He creates for you mates out of your own kind so that you might incline towards them, and He engenders love and tenderness between you: in this, behold, there are messages indeed for people who think!”

 A few concerns are addressed here and I will be happy to reflect on the new ones, ultimately the couple has to make their own decision.